CHN-beta/ovito/doc/manual/reference/modifiers/particles/grain_segmentation.rst

   early preview version with caution and help us improve the algorithm by reporting any issues you may observe when applying it to your simulations.
   This documentation page is only preliminary and will be further expanded in a future version of OVITO.

 The grain segmentation algorithm is illustrated in the figures below.
 The local structural environment is determined for every atom using PTM (left).
-PTM also determines the local orientations (coloured, middle) but does not explicitly group atoms into grains.
+PTM also determines the local orientations (colored, middle) but does not explicitly group atoms into grains.
 Hierarchical clustering is used to identify grains (right).

 .. figure:: /images/modifiers/grain_segmentation_ptm.png